Lithial/Re-LeasedTraining/The Complete JavaScript Course 2020 From Zero to Expert!/readme.md

 forces a bunch of restrictions to stop you breaking your code later

 Arrays can be mutated even when declared with const.

+//section 4
+prettier and node live server are interesting ooh prettier works on markdown. not sure how i feel about that Recommends Codewars for getting better at coding.
+You will never know everything about web dev
+Also recommends 100days of code